isaaclhk/Homelab/readme.md

 #### Accessing Grafana
 ##### Option 1: Private DNS via Cloudflare (Recommended)
+From your cloudflare dashboard -> click on your domain -> DNS -> Records \
+Add a DNS A record with your desired name and IPv4 address.
+Set it to DNS only.

 ##### Option 2: Static Host Mapping
 To make the hostname resolve to your cluster node IP, add an entry to your `/etc/hosts` file: